Sierra Entertainment: Rebranding to Sierra On-Line (1982–1988)

 On-Line Systems was renamed Sierra On-Line in 1982, and moved to Oakhurst, California.
 The "Sierra" name was taken from the Sierra Nevada mountain range that Oakhurst was near, and its new logo incorporated the imagery of Half Dome mountain.
 By early 1984, InfoWorld estimated that Sierra was the world's 12th-largest microcomputer software company, with $12.5 million in 1983 sales.
+It produced some non-game software, such as an Applesoft BASIC compiler.

 The company weathered the video game crash of 1983 with only a 20% increase in sales, after analysts in 1982 had predicted a doubling in 1983 of the entire software market.
-The company had spent much of 1983 developing for a Commodore machine and the TI-99/4A which were both obsolete by the end of the year.
+The company had spent much of 1983 developing for the VIC-20 and the TI-99/4A which were both obsolete by the end of the year.
 Ken Williams was reportedly described as "bewildered by the pace at which computers come into and fall out of favor", and Williams said, "I've learned my lesson.
 I'm not moving until I understand the market better."

 Many of Sierra's best known series began in the 1980s.
 In 1983, Sierra On-Line was contacted by IBM to create a game for the new PCjr.
 IBM offered to fund the entire development and marketing of the game, paying royalties.
 Ken and Roberta Williams accepted and started on the project.
 Roberta Williams created a story featuring classic fairy-tale elements.
 Her game concept includes animated color graphics, a pseudo 3D-perspective where the main character is visible on the screen, a more competent text parser that understands advanced commands from the player, and music playing in the background through the PCjr sound hardware.
 For the game, a complete development system called Adventure Game Interpreter (AGI) was developed.
 In mid-1984, King's Quest: Quest for the Crown was released to much acclaim, beginning the King's Quest series.

 While finishing The Black Cauldron, programmers Mark Crowe and Scott Murphy began to plan for an adventure game of their own.
 After a simple demonstration to Ken Williams, he allowed them to start working on the full game, which was named Space Quest: The Sarien Encounter.
 The game was released in October 1986 as an instant success, spawning many sequels in the Space Quest series in the following years.